garyhensley/SASL_Replacement/README.md

 5. Edit the "settings.json" file in the SASLFree\data\modules\Custom Module directory.
 Each module/feature will can be turned on or off by changing the "Load" value for it in the settings file (true or false).

 Sample settings files are located in SASLFree\data\modules\Custom Module\sample_settings directory.

+# Custom Objects

+There are custom objects that can be added to your plane.
+They are optional and will not prevent the plugin from working.

+To install, copy the directories in the custom objects directory to your plane's objects directory.
+Add the objects in the directories in PlaneMaker 12 "Objects".